 Directions to Seney National Wildlife Refuge

 From Highway M-28, turn south on M-77 in Seney and continue 5-miles to the Refuge Entrance Road.
-Turn right (west) – the visitor center is approximately one mile ahead on the right.
+Turn right (west) – the Marshland Wildlife Drive and Fishing Loop (Open May 15 to October 20) are approximately one mile ahead on the right.
+The office and visitor center are on River Road south of Germfask, MI.
+Continue 2 miles south of Germfask and turn right (west) on River Road, continue 2 miles.
+Turn right (north) into the parking lot.

 Directions to the Whitefish Point Unit of Seney National Wildlife Refuge